hannahsheahan/HCategoryLearn/README.md

 This repo has been developed from [Sebastian Lague's](https://github.com/SebLague/Procedural-Planets) brilliant tutorial on procedural object generation in Unity.
 I've developed Sebastian's planets for use in psychology experiments which test how well people can learn and represent a heirarchical taxonomy of planets.
+:earth_asia:

-## Major developments
+## :wrench: Major developments
-- Building a galaxy for our planet to sit in.
-Includes a night sky and a sun which varies in proximity to the planet
+- Building a galaxy for our spinning planet to sit in.
+Includes a night sky, slowly drifting space dust and a sun which varies in proximity to the planet
 - Building additional external planet features e.g. an orbital ring which varies in radius and (optionally) thickness, a thick smokey atmosphere around our planet which varies in intensity, random moons which rotate together with our planet
 - Fixed the colour gradients along planet mountians and within planet seas to vary as a function of a single random colour theme
+- Restricted the variation in planet mountain textures so that they now vary along just two dimensions on a single layer: mountain height and the spatial frequency of land.
 - Built an image generator which takes sequential screen captures of each random planet as it is generated, and saves these images to file along with a lookup .json file containing the details of all relevant planet properties and the distributions they were sampled from.
 - Created a shortlist of ways to retrict the randomness in our planet generation, allowing the planet features to vary either:
   - similarly along a 'flat' structure in which there is no feature-correlation across planets;